bsu-cs-jb/cs-411-docs/project-01/specification.md

       arrow head) or a Rewind icon.
     - optional can reset a running timer (is this good usability?)

-### Not required (but will be in part 2)
+### Not required (but will be in project 2)

-These items will be required in part 2.
-If you have them in part 1 then I will review them and give feedback to help you make them fully functional for part 2.
+These items will be required in project 2.
+If you have them in project 1 then I will review them and give feedback to help you make them fully functional for project 2.

 - multiple screens; React Native Navigation
 - perfectly accurate timing